- Find out which items may have restrictions, in addition to duty & tax information on Easyship's Countries page

 We highly recommend doing a quick check to make sure that you can actually send your item to your destination country.
 By skipping this step, you might send something that's restricted (or outright banned), which will cause delays in deliveries or at worse, get your shipment destroyed in customs.

-Also, knowing if any duty or tax apply to your shipment will give you a heads up on any additional costs that you or your recipient may have to pay.
+Also, knowing if any duty or tax applies to your shipment will give you a heads-up on any additional costs that you or your recipient may have to pay.

 Find out which items may have restrictions, in addition to duty & tax information on our Countries page.